-In Damian-Serrano et al. (2020) we fit discriminant analyses to identify characters that are predictive of feeding guild.
+In Damian-Serrano et al. (2021) we fit discriminant analyses to identify characters that are predictive of feeding guild.
 These discriminant analyses can be used to generate hypotheses on the diets of ecologically understudied siphonophore species for which we have morphology data.
-Here we present a Bayesian prediction for the feeding guild of 45 species using the discriminant functions and morphological dataset in Damian-Serrano et al. (2020).
-As mentioned above, tentilla are far from being ornamental shapes and are in fact violently reactive weapons for prey capture (Mackie et al. 1987; Damian-Serrano et al. 2020).
-While we now have detailed characterizations of tentilla morphologies across many species, the diversity of dynamic performances and their relationships to the undischarged morphologies have not been examined to date.
-To address this gap, we set out to record high-speed video of the in vivo discharge dynamics of several siphonophore species at sea, and compare the kinematic attributes to their morphological characters.
+Here we present a Bayesian prediction for the feeding guild of 45 species using the discriminant functions and morphological dataset in Damian-Serrano et al. (2021).
+As mentioned above, tentilla are far from being ornamental shapes and are in fact violently reactive weapons for prey capture (Mackie et al. 1987; Damian-Serrano et al. 2021; Damian-Serrano 2021).
+While we now have detailed characterizations of tentillum morphologies across many species, the diversity of dynamic performances and their relationships to the undischarged morphologies have not been examined to date.
+To address this gap, we set out to record high-speed video of the in vivo discharge dynamics of several siphonophore species at sea (Damian-Serrano 2021), and compare the kinematic attributes to their morphological characters.

+In Damian-Serrano et al. (2021), we collected a morphological dataset on siphonophore tentilla and nematocysts using microscopy techniques, and expanded the taxon sampling of the phylogeny to disentangle the evolutionary history.
+The analyses we carried out led to generalizable insights into the evolution of predatory specialization.
+The primary findings of that work were that generalists evolved from crustacean-specialist ancestors, and that feeding specializations were associated with distinct modes of evolution and character integration patterns.
+The work we present here is complementary to Damian-Serrano et al. (2021), showcasing a far more detailed account of the evolutionary history of tentillum morphology.
+In this study, we set out to examine seven core questions: (1) what is the evolutionary history of morphological novelties in siphonophore tentilla, (2) what modes of evolution best describes the evolution of tentillum and nematocyst characters, (3) are siphonophore tentilla phenotypically integrated, (4) does siphonophore feeding guild explain tentillum morphospace differentiation and disparity, (5) are any of the similarities between the tentilla of siphonophores in the same guild convergent, (6) what prey should we expect understudied siphonophore species to feed upon based on their tentillum morphology, and (7) are there any differences in tentillum discharge performance predicted from tentillum morphology.

 Methods